phoe/protest/README.md

 This is heavily WIP.

 ## TODO
+  * Take care of STYLE-WARNINGs when defining :FUNCTIONs.
   * Ordinary functions are no longer creatable here - :GENERIC is removed and instead, :FUNCTION creates a generic function.
   * Fix and document DEFINE-TEST-CASE